shmatsuo/starter-academic/content/publication/IEEESB2017/index.md

 ---
-title: "Long-term public blockchain: Resilience against Compromise of Underlying Cryptography"
+title: "hort Paper: Long-term public blockchain: Resilience against Compromise of Underlying Cryptography"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here